 For more information about Affordable Learning Solutions, please see http://als.csuprojects.org

-In 2014, we were honored to be named an Association of College and Research Libraries (ACRL) Excellence in Academic Libraries Award Winner.
+In 2014, we were thrilled to be named an Association of College and Research Libraries (ACRL) Excellence in Academic Libraries Award Winner.

 Sponsored by ACRL and YBP Library Services, the award recognizes library staff and programs that deliver exemplary services and resources to further the educational mission of the institution.
 ACRL awards are given out in university, college and community college categories.
 We were selected in the university category for our innovations in student engagement.